Clinical Trials Logo

 Study type: Observational

 Asthma is a chronic inflammatory disease of the airways that follows a strong circadian rhythm: Signs of inflammation and symptoms worsen especially in the early morning hours.
 The molecular circadian clock, which is a complex machinery of transcriptional and translational feedback loops, seems to reflect the inflammatory environment of peripheral blood leukocytes.
-Therefore, in this observational study we will monitor the molecular circadian clock in patients with severe eosinophilic asthma before and during mepolizumab treatment.
+Therefore, in this observational study the investigators will monitor the molecular circadian clock in patients with severe eosinophilic asthma before and during mepolizumab treatment.
 Our major goal is to evaluate the potential of the molecular circadian clock to serve as a prognostic marker for disease progression, treatment response or remission in patients with severe eosinophilic asthma.
 The molecular circadian clock will be monitored in blood and sputum leukocytes from patients with severe eosinophilic asthma before mepolizumab treatment, after 4 month of mepolizumab therapy, and once they reach remission under mepolizumab treatment.
 Effects will be compared to healthy controls and patients with mild-moderate asthma without mepolizumab treatment.

 NCT ID: NCT06288516 Recruiting - Clinical trials for Asthma; Eosinophilic